 Under general supervision, an employee in this class performs technical bookkeeping and fiscal-clerical work in the Finance Department.
-An employee will need to be detail oriented and impose a strong drive for accuracy upon themselves.
-The employee must have a keen awareness of their assigned duties and the time management to ensure those duties are completed on time.
+An employee will need to be detail-oriented and impose a strong drive for accuracy upon themselves.
+The employee must have a keen awareness of their assigned duties and time management to ensure those duties are completed on time.
 The employee must exercise considerable tact and courtesy in dealing with the public and employees on a daily basis.

 Audits invoices and travel reimbursement vouchers, assigning vendor numbers to invoices and batching invoices for processing.
 Along with Chief Finance Officer ensures the pre-audit function is met prior to making payment.

 Contacts and confers with vendors and/or school personnel as necessary to resolve discrepancies in purchase orders, vendor invoices, and associated records.

 Employee is responsible for ensuring proper and timely payment on vendor accounts, direct pays from school to school, PR batch deductions and various contracted services, and for preparation of associated accounting reports.